 Wrongful Death Lawyer in Atlanta, GA

-There is nothing more tragic than the death of a loved one—but when the life is lost prematurely because of the negligence or intention of another, the tragedy is even harder to bear.
-A wrongful death lawsuit cannot bring the person back, but it can honor the person and help ensure that the same tragedy will not happen to another family.
+There is nothing more tragic than serious injury or death of a loved one—but when someone close to you is hurt because of the negligence of another, the tragedy is often harder to bear.
+A wrongful death lawsuit or serious injury claim cannot bring the person back, but it can honor your loved one and help ensure that the same tragedy will not happen to another family.

 Wrongful Death Basics

-All states in the country now allow loved ones to bring wrongful death cases.
-But, each state has different laws applicable to wrongful death cases.
-Depending on the state, wrongful death cases may differ in terms of:
+All states in the country now allow loved ones to bring wrongful death and serious injury claims.
+But, each state has different laws applicable to these cases.
+Depending on the state, wrongful death and serious injury cases may differ in terms of:

 - Who can file the lawsuit